sustrik/libdill/tutorial-basics.md

 With libdill, however, we aim at "concurrency by message passing", and so we are going to implement the feature in a different way.

-We will create a new coroutine that will keep track of the statistics and a channel that will be used by the `dialog()` coroutines to communicate with it:
+We will create a new coroutine that will keep track of the statistics and a channel that will be used by the `dialogue()` coroutines to communicate with it:

 <img src="tutorial1.png"/>